Humzy01/lane-racer/README.md

-# ⚡ Stellar Chain Speedway
+# ⚡ ChainWay - Stellar Chain Speedway
 ### Road to ZK Validator — ZK Gaming on Stellar Protocol 25

 You are a Stellar transaction.
 Race through the mempool, dodge threats,